halomod/halomod/README.rst

 1.2.0 -
-		Added ng_matched and ellipsoid halo exclusion options Cleaned up and enhanced performance of halo exclusion in general
+		Added ng_matched and ellipsoid halo exclusion options Cleaned up and enhanced performance of halo exclusion in general Added ability to pass mean density and evaluate M_min from this.

 1.1.6 - January 15, 2014
 		Corrected auto-calc of nthreads in fit_hod()